orti2/ctf-writeups/DownUnderCTF/the bridgekeepers 3rd question/README.md

 </html>
 ```

 In the fourth line we can see a [URL to a youtube video](https://www.youtube.com/watch?v=0D7hFHfLEyk) as an html comment.
 The video is a clip from *Monty Python and the Holy Grail*, a movie from 1975 and is a reference to the challenge we have here.
-Its about and old man known as *The Keeper of the Bridge of Death*, he asks three questions and the three of them are correct one can pass through the bridge, if not, they are cast into the *Gorge of Eternal Peril*, which is what we saw earlier!
+Its about and old man known as *The Keeper of the Bridge of Death*, he asks three questions and if the three of them are correct one can pass through the bridge, if not, they are cast into the *Gorge of Eternal Peril*, which is what we saw earlier!
 However after reviewing the source code we can see the three questions in the *cross* function:

 ```
 prompt("What is your name?");